CDSoft/panda/README.md

 However, if you do require precompiled binaries, this page offers a selection for various platforms: <https://cdelord.fr/pub>.

+Note that the `bin` directory contains a prebuilt `panda.lua` script that can be used by Pandoc with no dependency.

 ## Pricing

 Panda is a free and open source software.
 But it has a cost.
 It takes